nel/emojione-rails/README.md

 ## Gotcha

 This gem bundle emojione png and svg version but not the sprites (for size purposes mainly).
-If you need to use the emojione sprites, this gem is not for your.
+If you need to use the emojione sprites, this gem is not for you.

 ## Licensing